simp/pupmod-simp-simp_snmpd/README.md

 ## Usage

+Simp_snmpd configures the snmpd daemon to listen only on the local interface by default.
-Set the following in hieradata to configure `snmpd` to:

-* Listen on UDP port 161, on the local interface with the ipaddress associated with the hostname.
+Set the following in hieradata to configure `snmpd` to Listen on UDP port 161 on the local interface and the the interface with the ipaddress associated with the hostname.
 For more information, see the LISTENING ADDRESS section of the `snmpd` man page.

-* Allow a read-only and a read-write user, `snmp_ro` and `snmp_rw` respectively, to access `snmpd`, based on the User Security Model (USM).
-See more information in the Access section, below.

-NOTE: The SIMP configuration files are included under `/etc/snmp/simp_snmpd.d`.
-If you wish to add configuration files to the SIMP setup, you can add them to `/etc/snmp/user_snmpd.d` directory.

 ``` yaml
 ---